gabbygreat/book_flip/README.md

 ### Parameters

-The `BookWidget` accepts the following parameters:
+The `BookFlip` accepts the following parameters:

 - **coverPage** (`Widget?`): The widget to display as the cover page.
 This is optional.
 - **content** (`List<Widget>`): A list of widgets that will represent the pages of the book.